 All tuition costs are listed in USD and are subject to change.
+Tuition prices are only guaranteed one semester at a time and are subject to increase or decrease each Fall.
 Please check the NYFA website for any updates in tuition, equipment, technology, activity, or lab fees.
 Students will also incur additional expenses on their own productions.
 This varies depending on the scale of the projects, how much film they shoot or how much of their work they choose to print.